 These are just some of the many reasons why an apartment for rent in Dumaguete is worth the money.
 The question, however, is where to find good deals.

-For others who prefer to stay in a high-rise, Victoria Residence has some apartment units for rent.
-It is located at the center of Dumaguete, and offers a wonderful view of the Freedom Park and Capitol Building.
-A fully-furnished unit with one bedroom starts at PHP 21,000 monthly.
+For others who prefer to stay in a high-rise apartment for rent in Dumaguete, Negros Oriental, Victoria Residence has some apartment units for rent.
+It is located at the center of Dumaguete and offers a wonderful view of the Freedom Park and Capitol Building.
+A fully furnished unit with one bedroom starts at PHP 21,000 monthly.

 There are also modern-built apartments in a complex located in Lower Bagacay, Valencia Road.
 The monthly rental for a fully furnished two-bedroom apartment starts at PHP 20,000.
 Renting a unit gives access to the complex’s own swimming pool.
-However, why use the swimming pool, when the complex is in proximity to the beach promenade, which is its main selling point.
+However, the complex’s proximity to the beach promenade is its main selling point.